Natus Medical (NASDAQ:NTUS) Issues FY 2021 Earnings Guidance

-Separately, Zacks Investment Research downgraded shares of Natus Medical from a hold rating to a sell rating in a research note on Thursday.
+Separately, Zacks Investment Research lowered shares of Natus Medical from a hold rating to a sell rating in a report on Thursday, August 12th.

-In related news, VP Dong Chune Christopher Chung sold 9,290 shares of the company’s stock in a transaction dated Thursday, May 20th.
-The shares were sold at an average price of $27.00, for a total transaction of $250,830.00.
-Following the transaction, the vice president now owns 108,793 shares in the company, valued at approximately $2,937,411.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, Director Alice D. Schroeder sold 2,934 shares of the business’s stock in a transaction dated Friday, June 11th.
-The stock was sold at an average price of $27.49, for a total transaction of $80,655.66.
-Following the completion of the transaction, the director now directly owns 12,117 shares of the company’s stock, valued at $333,096.33.
+In related news, Director Alice D. Schroeder sold 2,934 shares of the company’s stock in a transaction dated Friday, June 11th.
+The shares were sold at an average price of $27.49, for a total transaction of $80,655.66.
+Following the completion of the transaction, the director now owns 12,117 shares in the company, valued at approximately $333,096.33.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, VP Dong Chune Christopher Chung sold 12,500 shares of the company’s stock in a transaction dated Tuesday, June 1st.
+The stock was sold at an average price of $27.55, for a total transaction of $344,375.00.
+Following the transaction, the vice president now owns 53,234 shares of the company’s stock, valued at approximately $1,466,596.70.
 The disclosure for this sale can be found here.
-Insiders sold 38,095 shares of company stock worth $1,037,634 over the last quarter.
-Company insiders own 1.50% of the company’s stock.
+Over the last three months, insiders have sold 25,901 shares of company stock worth $708,686.
+Corporate insiders own 1.50% of the company’s stock.

+A hedge fund recently raised its stake in Natus Medical stock.
+Royal Bank of Canada increased its stake in shares of Natus Medical Incorporated (NASDAQ:NTUS) by 612.8% in the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 2,851 shares of the company’s stock after purchasing an additional 2,451 shares during the period.
+Royal Bank of Canada’s holdings in Natus Medical were worth $74,000 as of its most recent filing with the Securities & Exchange Commission.
+Hedge funds and other institutional investors own 84.97% of the company’s stock.

 About Natus Medical